 Implementing Evidence-Based Smoking Cessation Care for Aboriginal and Torres Strait Islander Pregnant Women

-The student will research an aspect of the iSISTAQUIT (implementing Supporting Indigenous Smokers To Assist Quitting) project.
-This targets health services working with Aboriginal pregnant mothers, to improve management of smoking in pregnancy.
+This is a scholarship to be awarded only to a female Aboriginal or Torres Strait Islander student.
+She will research an aspect of the iSISTAQUIT (implementing Supporting Indigenous Smokers To Assist Quitting) project.
+The project will improve health service management of smoking in pregnancy.

 Smoking during pregnancy has a major impact on the health of the unborn baby, and we know from our research that pregnant Aboriginal and Torres Strait Islander mothers need better access to evidence-based smoking cessation care.
 The student will research an agreed aspect of the iSISTAQUIT (implementing Supporting Indigenous Smokers To Assist Quitting) project.
 This project targets health services working with Aboriginal pregnant mothers, to improve management of smoking in pregnancy.
 This innovative new project will be accompanied by a social media campaign aimed at services, Aboriginal communities and pregnant women.
 The aim of this scholarship is to build capacity for Indigenous Health research.
 The study uses a participatory action research model and implementation science.
 There will be the opportunity for both qualitative and quantitative data collection, and working closely with diverse Aboriginal communities – both through Aboriginal and mainstream services.
 The project is funded by the Department of Health and, although a national project, is run out of a new centre in Coffs Harbour, led by Associate Professor Gillian Gould.
 The successful candidate will join a dedicated team of Aboriginal and non-Aboriginal researchers.
 The research proposal for the scholarship will be negotiated with the successful candidate, and may address various health concerns for pregnant Aboriginal women, their families and communities, and implementation aspects of the training for the services, and/or the social media campaign.
 The candidate will be required to relocate to Coffs Harbour for at least the first 2 years of the full-time PhD.